AdaCore/learn/intro_to_ada.md

 abstraction are probably [C++](https://fr.wikipedia.org/wiki/C%2B%2B) and [Rust](https://www.rust-lang.org/en-US/).

+## Philosophy

+A word should be said about Ada's philosophy, because it is very different from the one of a lot of other languages.
+In Ada it is considered that:

+- Readability is more important than conciseness.
+Syntactically this shows through the fact that keywords are prefered to symbols, that no keyword is an abbreviation, etc.

+- Very strong typing.
+It is very easy to introduce new types in Ada, sometimes more than reusing existing ones.
+It is in the same ball-park as many functional languages in that regard, except that the programmer has to be much more explicit about typing, because there is almost no type inference.

+- Explicit is better than implicit: Although weirdly this is a [Python](www.TODOpython.com) commandment, Ada takes it way further than any language I know of:

+    * There is mostly no structural typing, and most types need to be explicitly named by the programmer.

+    * As previously said, mostly no type inference.

+    * Semantics are very well defined, and undefined behavior is limited to an absolute minimum.

+    * The programmer can generally give a *lot* of information about what his program means to the compiler (and other programmers).
+This allows the compiler to be extremely helpful (read: strict) with the programmer.

+We will, during this course, indicate which individual language features are building blocks for that philosophy, and, in as honest a fashion as possible, indicate where some language design choices diverged from that philosophy - because no language is perfect, not even Ada :-).

 # Imperative language

 Ada is a multi-paradigm language, but at it's core, it contains a simple,